 Judges and indeed most of the legal system, continue a 19th century infantilisation of the community, on the basis that criminal justice is beyond layman’s comprehension.
 Jurors with minds of their own, must be rigidly shielded from inadmissable information and guided in their duties by the priest-like ritualists of the legal system which disparages full knowledge.

 The legal world remains the only investigative field where less information is assumed more reliable that getting the full picture.
 Judicial process likes to play a game of Blind Man’s Bluff, where deliberately blindfold your self and guess your verdicts.

 You can’t judge on the basis of limited or restricted knowledge - or as Justice Mary Gaudron claimed: any lack of understanding results in jurisdictional error.
+Judges should be extremely wary of suppressing vital evidence.
 It seems there are some things the legal industry cannot or simply does not wish to understand.